 Parsley is the easiest herb to grow.
 Once established, and as long as you let it flower and go to seed in the garden, you will never need to plant it again if you live in a Mediterranean type climate.
 I only need to water after a very hot spell.

-It never gets bugs and you have a constant source of that wonderful salad called Tabouli.
+It never gets bugs and you have a constant source of that wonderful salad called Tabbouleh or Tabouli.

 Home made Tabouli recipe.